This page is solely for information purposes and has no legal validity. Please check the Study regulations / Studienordnung for further information.

 Your thesis is officially supervised by a local professor, but a practitioner comes up with the precise topic and gives you the needed guidance.

-You already have contacts to the financial industry (because you received a tuition fee grant, for example) and you use these contacts to negotiate for an interesting project and guidance.
+You already have contacts to the financial industry (because you have received a tuition fee grant, for example) and you use these contacts to negotiate for an interesting project and guidance.

 You are eager to work on a practical project, but you currently lack the industry contacts.
 In this case, ask one of the lecturers or the Director of the MSc UZH ETH in Quantitative Finance program for contact persons.